General

 We consider both new and pre-owned pieces.
 Age and use are not disqualifying.
 A well-documented, honestly-disclosed pre-owned piece can perform as well or better than a new piece if the authorship and condition story are clear.

-Common reasons for declining a submission include: photography that does not meet our standard, condition issues that were undisclosed in the submission or that cannot be adequately documented, a reserve set materially above current market value, unverifiable authorship claims, or pieces that do not fit the collector audience of the platform.
+Common reasons for declining a submission include: photography that does not meet our standard, condition issues that were undisclosed in the submission or that cannot be adequately documented, a reserve set materially above current market value, unverifiable artist claims, or pieces that do not fit the collector audience of the platform.

 Declining a submission is not a statement about the quality of the piece — it is sometimes a statement about fit, timing, or documentation.
 If your submission is declined, we will give you the primary reason and, where appropriate, suggestions for resubmission.